Transfer of learning: Teaching for transfer

 Transfer is less a deliberate activity by the learner than it is a result of the environment at the time of learning.
 Teachers, being part of the learning environment, can be an instrument of transfer (both positive and negative).
 Recommendations for teaching for transfer include the hugging and bridging strategies; providing authentic environment and activities within a conceptual framework; encouraging problem-based learning; community of practice; cognitive apprenticeship; and game-based learning.

 Hugging and bridging

 Hugging and bridging as techniques for positive transfer were suggested by the research of Perkins and Salomon.

 Hugging is when the teacher encourages transfer by incorporating similarities between the learning situation and the future situations in which the learning might be used.
 Some methods for hugging include simulation games, mental practice, and contingency learning.

 Bridging is when the teacher encourages transfer by helping students to find connections between learning and to abstract their existing knowledge to new concepts.
 Some methods for bridging include brainstorming, developing analogies, and metacognition.

+Related concept in machine learning

+In machine learning, transfer learning is an analogous phenomenon in which knowledge acquired while training a model on one task, domain or dataset may improve that model's learning or performance on another task, domain or dataset.
+This is often achieved by pre-training the model on a task for which a large amount of data is available, followed by fine-tuning it on a target task for which a relatively small amount of data is available; this approach is itself often referred to simply as "transfer learning".
+A related approach is multi-task learning, in which a model is trained on multiple tasks simultaneously and may therefore acquire knowledge that transfers between tasks.